 After Winning in Small Claims Court

-Being the defendant on the original claim, you can win the case in two different ways:
+Being the plaintiff in the original case, you could win in two different ways:

-1. Winning the plaintiff's claim, which is the original case filed against you by the plaintiff
+Winning the plaintiff's claim, which is the case you originally filed against the defendant.

-2. Winning the defendant's counterclaim, which is the claim you filed against the plaintiff in the same case
+Winning the defendant's counterclaim, which is the claim that the defendant filed against you as part of the same case.

-Winning the counterclaim effectively makes you the judgment creditor, and the other party the judgment debtor.
+Winning the claim effectively makes you the judgment creditor (meaning you are owed money), and the other party the judgment debtor (the person who must pay the money).
 What you do will depend a lot on what the judgment debtor chooses to do.
-Keep in mind that the court does not pay you, the court simply states that the debtor owes you money, and you are legally in the right to pursue actions to receive payment.
+Keep in mind that the court does not pay you, the court simply states that the debtor owes you money and that you are legally in the right to pursue actions to receive payment.